AbhiramKrishnaM/CLI-Assistant/README.md

 - **Git Assistance**: Generate commit messages and PR descriptions
 - **API Testing**: Test and format API requests easily

+## Architecture

+This CLI tool can operate in two modes:

+1. **Standalone Mode** (recommended): Uses local AI models directly without requiring a backend server.
+This is the default mode and uses models like DeepSeek and other Ollama-compatible models.

+2. **Client-Server Mode**: Connects to a backend FastAPI service that hosts Hugging Face models.
+This mode is optional and can be used if you prefer to use Hugging Face models or need advanced features.

+The standalone mode is simpler and faster to set up, while the client-server mode provides more flexibility.

 ## Installation

 ### Prerequisites

 - Python 3.8+
 - Git
+- Ollama (optional but recommended for standalone mode)

 ### Setup